backdrop-contrib/eu_cookie_compliance/README.txt

 4. Go to the admin/settings/eu-cookie-compliance page to configure and enable the pop-up

+5. If you want to customise the pop-up background and text color, either type in the hex values or simply install http://drupal.org/project/jquery_colorpicker

-5. If you want to theme your pop-up override the themes in the template file.
+6. If you want to theme your pop-up override the themes in the template file.

 NOTICE: The module does not audit your cookies nor does it prevent cookies from being set.